-7. Registration of market participants
+8. Registration of market participants

-This Chapter illustrates the Agency's current understanding of the application of Article 9 of REMIT and is intended to provide guidance to NRAs concerning the registration process and their role in this process, in order to facilitate the harmonisation of practices across the Union.
+(360) This Chapter illustrates the Agency's current understanding of the application of Article 9 of REMIT and is intended to provide guidance to NRAs concerning the registration process and their role in this process, in order to facilitate the harmonisation of practices across the Union.
 Accurate information in the national registers and the European register of market participants is a prerequisite for efficient and effective market monitoring.

-7.2.
+8.2.
 Which market participants are obliged to register?

-"Market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1) shall register with the national regulatory authority [...]."

-"Market participant' means any person, including transmission system operators, who enters into transactions, including the placing of orders to trade, in one or more wholesale energy markets."

-In Subchapter 2.4 of this Guidance, the Agency provides its understanding of the notion of market participant as defined in Article 2(7) of REMIT.

-It should however be highlighted that the obligation to register as a market participant under Article 9(1) of REMIT only applies to those market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1).

-The requirement to register under REMIT applies to any person, legal or natural, that enters into transactions which are required to be reported.
-Therefore, it is important to note that all market participants entering into transactions, which are required to be reported to the Agency in accordance with Article 8(1), must register, even if a parent, subsidiary or other related undertaking is already registered or is registering.
-Provided they are not separate legal persons, branches of a market participant do not need to register as separate market participants.

-A market participant may allow a third party to submit registration information on their behalf.
+- (361) According to Article 9(1) of REMIT, "Market participants entering into transactions which are required to be reported to the Agency pursuant to Article 8(1) shall register with the national regulatory authority [...]." - (362) According to Article 2(7) of REMIT, "'Market participant' means any person, including transmission system operators, distribution system operators, storage system operators and LNG system operators who enters into transactions, including the placing of orders to trade, in one or more wholesale energy markets." - (363) In Subchapter 2.4 of this Guidance, the Agency provides its understanding of the notion of market participant as defined in Article 2(7) of REMIT. - (364) It should however be highlighted that the obligation to register as a market participant under Article 9(1) of REMIT only applies to those market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1). - (365) The requirement to register under REMIT applies to any person, legal or natural, that enters into transactions, including orders to trade, which are required to be reported.
+Therefore, it is important to note that all market participants entering into transactions, which are required to be reported to the Agency in accordance with Article 8(1), must register, even if a parent, subsidiary or other related undertaking is already registered or is in the process of registering as a market participant.
+Provided that they are not separate legal persons, branches of a market participant do not need to register as separate market participants. - (366) The registration requirement is also applicable to those market participants who are direct electronic access clients, if the transactions they enter into via the direct electronic access are reportable under Article 8(a) of REMIT. - (367) A market participant may allow a third party to submit the registration information on their behalf.
 In such case, the relevant NRA may require the third party to provide evidence of such permission.

-7.3.
-What information is market participants required to provide?
+8.3.
+What information are market participants required to provide?

-Article 9(3) of REMIT requires the Agency, in cooperation with NRAs, to determine and publish, by 29 June 2012, the format in which NRAs should transmit registration information on market participants to the Agency.

-On 26 June 2012, the Agency adopted a Decision determining the registration format to be used for the establishment of the European register of market participants .
-The registration format consists of 5 sections:
+- (368) Article 9(3) of REMIT requires the Agency, in cooperation with NRAs, to determine and publish the format in which NRAs should transmit registration information on market participants to the Agency. - (369) On 26 June 2012, the Agency adopted a Decision determining the registration format to be used for the establishment of the European register of market participants.
+This Decision and format are still valid.
+The registration format consists of 5 sections: - Section 1: Data related to the market participant